silversub/terraform/tutorials/wordpress_with_terraform_and_ansible.md

       ```
       {: pre}

-## Lesson 5: Installing and configuring WordPress with Ansible
+## Lesson 5: Installing and configuring Wordpress with Ansible
 {: #install_configure_wordpress_single_site_wordpress}

-1. Install WordPress.
-The installation of WordPress can take up to 10 minutes.
+1. Install Wordpress.
+The installation of Wordpress can take up to 10 minutes.
    ```
    ansible-playbook -i inventory site.yml
    ```